9AMTech/fluffy-buddy/README.md

 - Making Javascript easter eggs are cool!
 - Working with Javascript modules and then customizing them is a hard but rewarding task.
 - APIs are pretty easy to work with.
+- Learning a creative imaginng tool like GIMP was probably one of the greatest investments of time I've ever made.